lbryio/lbry.com/content/news/045-lbry-blockchain-live-mine-lbc-now.md

 date: '2016-06-29 00:09:00'
 ---

 Guess what?
-The LBRY blockchain is now LIVE, and anyone can begin mining LBRY credits (LBC)!
+The LBRY blockchain is now LIVE, and anyone can begin mining LBRY Credits (LBC)!
 At this point, LBC are only mineable by CPU on OS X and Ubuntu.
-You can get started here: [How do I mine LBRY credits?](/faq/mining-credits)
+You can get started here: [How do I mine LBRY Credits?](/faq/mining-credits)

 **Genesis Block**

 LBRY's genesis block contains 400 million LBC that are reserved for LBRY development.
-The credits in these wallets are awarded on a fixed basis, as follows:
+The Credits in these wallets are awarded on a fixed basis, as follows:

 * 10% for organizations, charities, and other strategic partners.
 Organizations like the EFF, ACLU, and others that have fought for digital rights and the security and freedom of the internet.
 * 20% for adoption programs.
-We'll be giving out lots of bonus credits, especially in the early days of LBRY, in order to encourage participation.
-We will also look to award credits broadly, ensuring the marketplace is egalitarian.
+We'll be giving out lots of bonus Credits, especially in the early days of LBRY, in order to encourage participation.
+We will also look to award Credits broadly, ensuring the marketplace is egalitarian.
 * 10% for LBRY, for operational costs as well as profit.

 The final 60% is waiting for YOU!
 These remaining LBC don't yet exist and can be mined by anyone.
 You can see [how much has already been mined here](https://explorer.lbry.com).